pattern-lab/patternlab-node/packages/docs/src/docs/pattern-parameters.md

 ---

-title: Using Pattern Parameters | Pattern Lab
+title: Using Pattern Parameters
-heading: Using Pattern Parameters
+tags:
+  - docs
 ---

 **Important:** Pattern parameters are only supported by the PHP and Node Mustache PatternEngines.
 Other template languages provide better solutions to this problem.